I recently had to do this exercise for a client of ours.

 Then I created 1 Workflow Rule (WFR) on the lead object that would update the Description__c field whenever the lead was created or edited to meet the criteria.

 I set the rule criteria saying Lead: Description Field NOT EQUAL TO null.
 And to evaluate the rule when a record is created, and every time it’s edited.
-This works like a charm.

 The issue comes in when I try to re-create the same rule on the opportunity object.
 After I mapped the custom fields from Lead <> Opportunity, I created a WFR on the Opportunity Object to update the Standard description field with the Description__c custom field.
 Here’s what that WFR looks like: